CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

 # MetaAudio-A-Few-Shot-Audio-Classification-Benchmark
 ## Citation
 A new comprehensive and diverse few-shot acoustic classification benchmark.
-If you use any code or results from results from this work, please cite the following:
+If you use any code or results from results from this work, please cite the following (paper will go live shortly):
 ```
 @article{MetaAudio,
   author = {Calum Heggan et al.},